hashicorp/terraform/website/source/docs/providers/aws/r/instance.html.markdown

   launch the instance with.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 * `block_device` - (Optional) A list of block devices to add.
 Their keys are documented below.
+* `root_block_device` - (Optional) Customize details about the root block device of the instance.
+Available keys are documented below.

 Each `block_device` supports the following: